Pictures can stir your emotions.

 All digital images are subjected to 'post processing'.

-It may only be the minimum already done automatically within the camera, or by the photographer using computer software as shown below.
+It may only be the minimum already done automatically within the camera, or later by the photographer using computer software.

 The three images below originate from photographs of a leafy plant, a dahlia flower and a jelly fish.